Navid200/xDrip/docs/Nightscout/update_nightscout.md

 ## Update Google Cloud Nightscout
 [xDrip](../../README.md) >> [Features](../Features_page.md) >> [Nightscout](../Nightscout_page.md) >> [Google Cloud](./GoogleCloud.md) >> Update Nightscout

 To see what version of Nightscout you currently have, open Nightscout in a browser, click on the (hamburger) menu button, and scroll down to the "About" section, where you can see the Nightscout version.
+You can also see "Check for updates".
+However, that is not a valid option for us.
+Instead, look at the "Installation" heading on the [Nightscout on Google Cloud](./GoogleCloud.md) web site.
+What follows, in parentheses, is the version of Nightscout a fresh installation will provide.
+If the version you have is older, you can easily update to that version as explained below.

 You need to have completed the Nightscout [installation](./NS_Install.md) steps before attempting to update.

-Look at the "Installation" heading on the [Nightscout on Google Cloud](./GoogleCloud.md) web site.
-What follows, in parentheses, is the version of Nightscout a fresh installation will provide.
-You can easily update to that version as explained below.

 Follow these [instructions](./NS_SyncExecutables.md) to update your virtual machine setup to the latest.